caroso1222/carlos-roso-gatsby/content/blog/pimp-your-bash-profile-with-aliases-and-functions/index.md

 ---
-title: Pimp your bash_profile with these 3 simple tricks
+title: Pimp your bash_profile with aliases and functions
 date: "2020-04-08T20:12:52.135Z"
-description: How to set up alias, functions and some more
+description: How to set up bash_profile for real productivity
 draft: false
-tags: ["software", "bash"]
+tags: ["software", "bash", "productivity"]
+meta: In this post I'll show how to leverage alias and functions to set up a good and productive bash_profile.
+An alias lets you mask long commands with shorter, easy to remember shortcuts.
+Functions let you do the same but it allows you to easily interact with the user's input.
 ---

 I've been familiar with `.bash_profile` for a while now but little I knew all the things I could do with it.
 Here are some cool things I just learned.